University of Alabama at Birmingham: UAB Campus Green

 UAB's Campus Green, also referred to as "the Green", is an open green area and a quadrangle intended for usage by members of the university community and visitors.
 It was built in 2008 and considered to be the focal point of the campus.
 The university's long-term master plan, which describes Campus Green as "the signature open space and the center of the academic core," includes the quadrangle as a key element.
 The Green is surrounded by green grasses, plants, shrubs, trees and walkways, that include 10th Avenue South, University Boulevard, the Chemistry Building, University Dining Facility, Camp Hall, Blazer Hall, Heritage Hall, University Hall (UAB College of Arts & Sciences) and the Campus Recreation Center.
 The Green is a part of a centuries-old higher education tradition that offers a serene outdoor space for introspective thought and communal gathering.

+Student facilities

+To support its transition from a historically commuter-focused campus to a residential institution, the university expanded its student-centered infrastructure along the University Boulevard and Campus Green corridors.
+These facilities include: